thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Ads Components/fire-app-builder-vast-ads-component.md

 To configure VAST Ads:

 1. Load the VAST ads component into your app.
-See the [Load a Component in Your App][fire-app-builder-load-a-component] for details about how to load a component into your app.
+See the [Add or Remove a Component][fire-app-builder-load-a-component] for details about how to load a component into your app.
 2. Remove any other ad components that are loaded in your app (such as FreeWheelAdsCompnent or PassThroughAdsComponent).
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

     {% include_relative componentnote_ads.html %}